Brzydok/Hyperskill.org/README.md

 <li>This repository contains all python core track projects created while learning.

 REFRACTORED AND TESTED ✔

 WORTH TO SEE 💎

 IN PROGRESS 🚧

-List of projects
 </li>
 </ul>
 </tbody></table>